+(a.k.a. the Right-to-Know Law).
+See RSA 91-A:4; see also N.H.
+Admin Rule Site 104.01.
 There are certain exemptions, however, from the requirement that public agencies or public bodies produce government records.
-One such exemption applies to "confidential, commercial, or financial information... and other files whose disclosure would constitute invasion of privacy."
+One such exemption applies to "confidential, commercial, or financial information . . . and other files whose disclosure would constitute invasion of privacy."
 RSA 91-A:5.
-As part of their Application for a Certificate of Site and Facility, the Applicants respectfully request that the Committee issue a protective order and that the Committee treat sensitive archeological information, CEII material, and other confidential infrastructure information that is included as part of the application as confidential, pursuant to RSA 91-A:5.
+As part of their Application for a Certificate of Site and Facility, PSNH respectfully requests that the Committee issue a protective order and that the Committee treat certain information that is included as part of the application as confidential, pursuant to RSA 91-A:5.
 See also Site 104.01(b) (presiding officer or chairman may protect documents that are exempt from disclosure pursuant to RSA 91-A:5).
+Specifically, PSNH requests that (1) sensitive archeological information, (2) CEII material and other confidential infrastructure information, and (3) information relating to the status, location and distribution of rare, threatened and endangered native plants and natural communities be treated as confidential subject to a protective order.

-- 2. First, the Applicants seek a protective order and confidential treatment of sensitive archaeological resources data.
-RSA 162-H:16, IV (c) requires that an application for a Certificate of Site and Facility, must inter alia, demonstrate that the project will not have an unreasonable adverse effect on historic sites.
+- 2. First, PSNH seeks a protective order and confidential treatment of sensitive archaeological resources data.
+RSA 162-H:16, IV(c) requires that an application for a Certificate of Site and Facility, must inter alia, demonstrate that the project will not have an unreasonable adverse effect on historic sites.
 Similarly, N.H.
 Admin.
-Rule Site 301.03(c) requires an applicant to identify "other resources within or adjacent to the site," which typically include the identification of archaeological sites.
-Site 301.03(i) also requires an applicant to include information "regarding the effects of the facility on, and plan for mitigation of any effects" on historic resources in the application. - 3.
-Pursuant to the foregoing requirements, and in connection with their Application for a Certificate of Site and Facility, the Applicants have included the required information regarding archaeological resources data and archaeological sites within or adjacent to the Project area.
+Rule Site 301.03(c)(5) requires an applicant to identify "natural, historic, cultural, and other resources at or within the site."
+See also Site 301.06 (requiring additional information on historic sites including the identification of areas of potential archaeological sensitivity located within the area of potential effects). - 3.
+Pursuant to the foregoing requirements, and in connection with its Application for a Certificate of Site and Facility, PSNH has included the required information regarding archaeological resources data and archaeological sites within or adjacent to the Project area.

 However, pursuant to New Hampshire's Historic Preservation Act, all information that may identify the location of archaeological sites must remain confidential and the disclosure of such information is exempt from RSA 91-A.